-The park includes a campground, golf course and beach area, just a short distance away.
+The park includes a campground, golf course and beach area.
 The mineral waters of Little Manitou Lake are unique for their chemical composition.
-The Village of Manitou Beach is well suited to take advantage of this natural bonanza, as it caters to the many visitors with restful parks, spas, drive-in movies, mini golf, golf and Danceland.
+The Village of Manitou Beach is located a few minutes away and offers the many visitors restful parks, spas, drive-in movies, mini golf and Danceland.

 From Hwy 16 East (Manitoba or Eastern SK) - Turn south on Hwy 668 for 30 km, then right on Hwy 365 for 6 km.